-What do you do when it’s a hot summer day, you are getting ready to enjoy a day in the swimming pool, and you notice a leak around the area that houses your filter?
+What do you do when you notice a leak around the area that houses your filter?
 Initially, you may start to stress about the cost and time needed to repair it.
-However, many different things can cause this issue to happen, and not all of them require a hefty bill or hours of labor.
+However, many different things can cause this issue, and not all require a hefty bill or hours of labor.

 One common reason for a leak is an issue with the O-ring in your filter.
 Thankfully, this is a pretty simple fix.
 Fixing a problem with the O-ring doesn’t cost much and can be knocked out quickly.
-Let’s get into the details of when and how to replace it.
+In this article, let’s explore what an O-ring is, what it does, how to replace it, and more.

 What Is an O-ring and What Is Its Purpose?